 - Super Empowering: Taught Ash's Pidgeot how to use Aeroblast.

 - Surrounded by Idiots: His opinion of the three legendary birds of Shamouti.
 Hard to blame him.Lugia: My son is more mature than you!
-My son!Articuno: Silver?!
-But he's only three years old!Lugia: My point exactly.
+My son!Articuno: Your son Silver?
+But — he only fledged three years ago!Lugia: My point exactly.

 - Arm Cannon: In his Mega Evolution, this is what comes out of him using either Rock Blast, Focus Blast and Aura Sphere.
 Spectators have actively compared him to a mecha.